MEDIABLOCKAI/docs/general/things-you-can-do-on-MBC/README.md

-# Things you can do on CMN Blockchain
+# Things you can do on MBC Blockchain